FelisDiligens/WebCacher/README.md

 # WebCacher
-A http server that caches every requested resource from the internet for offline use.
+A http server (proxy) that caches every requested resource from the internet for offline use.

 ![Screenshot](https://github.com/FelisDiligens/WebCacher/raw/master/screenshots/index.jpg)
 > Screenshot showing the startpage.